Strolling through Montpellier of yesterday and today

 From the Fabre Museum (5) to Place de la Comédie (6):

-This section crosses the Champ de Mars gardens: lawn, pond, etc.
+This section crosses the Jardin du Champ de Mars: lawns, a pond, etc.

 From Place de la Comédie (6) to the Antigone district (7):

-This section, which is not the most exciting part of the route, goes around a large shopping centre.
+This section, which is not the most exciting part of the route, goes round a large shopping centre.

 Antigone district, from (7) to (8):

-This section crosses the Antigone district in a straight line.
+This section runs in a straight line through the Antigone district.
 This district was built between the early 1980s and the early 2000s.
 It is characterised by architecture and place names reminiscent of ancient Greece.
-Several statues and fountains are indicated in the description.
+Several statues and fountains, indicated in the description.

-From the Antigone neighbourhood (8) to Place Rives du Lez (E).
+From the Antigone district (8) to Place Rives du Lez (E).

-- The L'Arbre Blanc building, named after its balconies, which, like branches, extend far from the central axis of the building.
+- L'Arbre Blanc building, named after the fact that its balconies, like branches, extend far from the building’s central axis.

 - Beautiful views of the river.